SeanKilleen/seankilleen.github.io/_posts/2015-06-01-A-Quick-Guide-To-Azure-CDN.md

 title: "Tutorial: Easily Using Azure CDN with ASP.NET MVC Projects"

 date: 2015-06-01 22:34:00.000000000 -05:00
-excerpt: "Save your pages time and money by using a CDN.
-It's not hard at all."
 comments: true
 references:
  - title: Azure CDN